raspberrypi/libcamera/README.rst

 for the libcamera core: [required]
         libyaml-dev python3-yaml python3-ply python3-jinja2

-for IPA module signing: [required]
+for IPA module signing: [recommended]
         Either libgnutls28-dev or libssl-dev, openssl

+        Without IPA module signing, all IPA modules will be isolated in a separate process.
+This adds an unnecessary extra overhead at runtime.

 for improved debugging: [optional]
         libdw-dev libunwind-dev